Vanbliser/studypadi/README.md

 - **Figma**: For bringing Design ideas into life, and testing decisions before final implementation.
 - **Miro**: For Whiteboarding and collaborative sessions.

-### Backend
-- MySQL database
-- Redis cache and message broker
-- Celery: Asynchronous task queue.
-Used to handle sending OTP to email using redis as the broker
-- pyotp: For generating Time based OTP
-- django rest framework
-- django rest framework simple jwt
-- gunicorn: Application server
-- **Python & Flask**: Serve as the core backend framework, handling RESTful API creation.
-- **SQLAlchemy**: Manages database interactions using Python's ORM.
-- **SQLite**: Serves as the lightweight, file-based database for rapid development and testing.
-- **Redit**:

 ---